- 1 Top 5 Best TVs for Gaming Compared

 The TCL 49S325 provides a very nice budget TV for gaming.
 It features full HD resolution instead of 4K, but this is still more than enough if you’re not wanting to spend a lot.
 And while the picture quality isn’t the best when compared to other TVs on our list, it’s still good enough that you can experience the game in good color and smooth motion handling.

 We recommend avoiding darker rooms with this TV, as it will quickly become apparent that the contrast ratio is a little disappointing.
 Blacks look a little gray in dark rooms.
 However, this is pretty easy to overlook when compared to the super low input lag, which means you won’t experience any stuttering or hiccups as you jump onto your console with the latest game in your lineup.
 If you want budget and decent picture quality, the TCL 49S325 is a wonderful option.
+This is definitely a great gaming TV.

 What to Look for in the Best TV for Gaming